brunoRyckaert/assess-rest-api/readme.md

 * Public methods do not require authentication
 * Authenticated methods require a valid access token
 * Methods not listed as public or authenticated are denied access.
 The script tests for following methods: HEAD, GET, POST, PUT, PATCH and DELETE.
 OPTIONS is not being tested and will be discussed in the OAuth and OIDC module in connection with CORS preflight requests
-* The access token must contain at the scope specified with an authenticated method to gain access
+* The access token must contain at least the scope specified for the authenticated method to gain access
-* No other scopes affords access
+* No other scopes afford access

 |Condition                     |Expected status code|
 |------------------------------|--------------------|